tonywalker1/ubuntu-tips/add-btrfs-subvolumes.md

 ## Warning: Never blindly follow directions from the Internet.
 That includes me!
 Make sure you read and understand each step...

+Start by booting from a Live ISO and open a terminal.

-First we need to mount the (possibly encrypted volume).
+Next we need to mount the (possibly encrypted volume).
 Everything that follows will need to be adjusted for your specific system and use-case.
 ```
 sudo cryptsetup luksOpen /dev/nvme0n1p3 stuff
 sudo mkdir /mnt/root /mnt/target